Information for Candidates

 Candidates who intend to file nomination papers during the Nomination period may incur filing obligations prior to the Nomination period, pursuant to the Political Reform Act and Fair Political Practices Commission (FPPC) regulations.

-Nomination papers to run for office may be obtained from the Town Clerk when the nomination period opens.
+Nomination papers to run for office must be obtained from the Town Clerk when the nomination period opens.
 The Town Clerk will meet with potential candidates by appointment only during regular business hours during the filing period.
 The nomination period for the November 3, 2020 General Municipal Election is July 13, 2020 to August 7, 2020, 4:30 p.m.
 Due to the COVID-19 Shelter in Place Public Health order, Town offices are closed to the public until further notice.
-Potential candidates for office are requested to schedule an appointment with the Town Clerk to pull and file nomination papers.
+Potential candidates for office are required to schedule an appointment with the Town Clerk to pull and file nomination papers.
 Potential candidates are required to gather not less than twenty and no more than 30 valid signatures of registered Los Gatos voters on a mandatory nomination form supplied by the Town Clerk.
 Candidates who wish to have a statement of their qualifications published in the sample ballot, which is mailed to all registered voters, must pay their prorated share of the publishing/printing costs.

 Based on an established schedule, candidates must file statements reporting all campaign contributions and expenditures for the designated time period:

 - Form 501 Candidate Intentions Statement: A candidate for state or local office must file this form for each election, including reelection to the same office, and must be filed before soliciting or receiving any contributions, or before making expenditures on behalf of a candidacy.

 - Form 410 Statement of Organization of Recipient Committee: Must be filed within 10 days of receiving $2,000 in contributions.